Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's aggregation of ATO data released for financial year 2023 shows Hamilton had a median taxpayer income of $47,738 and an average of $57,201.
-This is lower than national averages of $50,954 and $62,728 in Rest of Vic respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $51,676 (median) and $61,920 (average).
-According to the 2021 Census, Hamilton's household, family, and personal incomes fall between the 16th and 27th percentiles nationally.
-Income distribution shows that 30.1% of residents (3,222 people) earn $1,500 - 2,999 annually.
-This pattern mirrors the region's distribution where 30.3% occupy this income bracket.
-Hamilton has modest housing costs, with residents retaining 88.9% of their income.
-However, total disposable income ranks at just the 22nd percentile nationally.
+AreaSearch's aggregation of ATO data for financial year 2023 shows Hamilton had a median taxpayer income of $47,738 and an average income of $57,201.
+Nationally, the averages were $50,954 and $62,728 respectively.
+By September 2025, adjusted for Wage Price Index growth of 8.25%, median income in Hamilton is estimated at $51,676 and average income at $61,920.
+The 2021 Census places Hamilton's household, family, and personal incomes between the 16th and 27th percentiles nationally.
+Income distribution shows 30.1% of residents (3,222 people) earn between $1,500 and $2,999 annually, similar to regional patterns.
+Hamilton retains 88.9% of income after housing costs, ranking at the 22nd percentile nationally for disposable income.

 Frequently Asked Questions - Income